- Constituent Services

-I offer a one-month educational internship in my Washington, D.C., office designed for highly qualified students with an interest in the governing process.
+I offer a three-week educational internship in my Washington, D.C., office designed for highly qualified students with an interest in the governing process.

-We will have three sessions, beginning with Session I lasting from May 13 until June 7.
-Session II will last from June 10 until July 5, and Session III will last from July 8 until August 2.
+We will have four sessions, beginning with Session I, which will last from May 12 until May 30.
+Session II will last from June 2 until June 20.
+Session III will last from June 23 until July 11, and Session IV will last from July 14 until August 1.
 Priority is given to students either from Alabama or students enrolled in an Alabama school who have completed at least their sophomore year of college.

-Applications will be accepted beginning November 30, 2012, and must be submitted on or before February 8, 2013.
+Applications will be accepted starting November 29, 2013, and must be submitted on or before February 7, 2014.
 We now have an online process, whereby applications must be submitted entirely online.
 Click here to access the application.
 You can now include your resume in this application, and we are interested in your activities and accomplishments.

 Although letters of recommendation are neither required nor expected, they can also be mailed to our Washington office.
 Additional information about the application process can be found on the application itself.

 This is a highly competitive process.
 Due to the limited amount of space and resources available, there are usually more qualified applicants than positions available.
 In recent years, only 30 percent of our applicants were accepted.